 When you live in spirit, you become infused with the creative love and intelligence of the Universe.
 This is your creative space.
 Similarly, it’s the space where you are grounded and centered.

 To become inspired you must ignite the imagination and the love of play.
 How do you do this?
 Think back to when you played as a child.
 Whatever you did that made you happy and content to be within yourself, that is the place to start.
-Additionally, learning mindfulness meditation techniques will help you become present and aware.
+Learning mindfulness meditation techniques will help you become present and aware.
 Perhaps spiritual exploration is where this venture will lead you?

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia